Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Loop Trail

-This trail goes around the perimeter of the park with more great views of Enchanted Rock.
+The Loop Trail goes around the perimeter of the park with more great views of Enchanted Rock.
 Bring plenty of water for this trek!

 Distance: 4.6 miles